OPzS Batteries for nuclear power plants in Europe

 Problems of High Performance Plantè Batteries

-Container cracks: The SAN container had a balcony for carrying the positive plates.
+- Container cracks: The Plante battery in SAN container had a balcony for carrying the positive plates.
 At larger cells cracks occurred at the end of the balcony.
 The later designs of the OGi and OPzS batteries had container without a balcony.

 Next Generations of OPzS batteries for nuclear power plants In the meantime the nuclear power plants have got replacement batteries.
 Due to the above mentioned problems and further developments of OGi and OPzS batteries, including introduction of PbSb1,6% alloys the new OGi and OPzS batteries were replacing the HPPlantè battery to a large extent.